-What typically makes a person understand the skills they need to successfully work with SolidWorks is to make some mistakes.
-They try one way and another, and they learn what to do and what not to do.
-Sometimes this process can take years.
+Some people learn to use SolidWorks by making plenty of mistakes.
+You try one way and then another and eventually you'll learn what to do and what not to do.
+This process can take years.

 So what is a structurally sound model?
 It's easier to describe a model that is not structurally sound.
 Poorly developed models can unexpectedly change geometry during construction and edits.
 You might modify one end of a part only to adjust a feature on the other end.

 Structurally sound models are bulletproof.
 You should be able to modify any portion of your model without affecting anything else.
-You should be assembly your models and they should fit and function as intended.
+You should be able to assemble your models and they should fit and function as intended.
 You should not need to scrap your models and start over.
 This is one of the first signs of poor practice.

 So it's more than just knowing the commands.